Catan, Pandemic and more: Cyber Monday deals on tabletop strategy games

 If you're not a tabletop gamer, chances are you know someone who is (even if they don't talk about it at the office).
 High-end, very complex board games are having a cultural moment of the kind not seen since the '70s/'80s heyday of Dungeons and Dragons.
 Tabletop gamers livestream on Twitch and YouTube, and many games follow the video game model of adding expansions, collectibles and even DLC (for their companion apps).

 Update Nov.
-25, 3:30 p.m.
-ET: Many of the best Black Friday sales, including the $27 deals on the Fallout board game and Betray at House on the Hill, both at Amazon, sold out quickly.
+25, 2:30 p.m.
+PT: Many of the best Black Friday sales, including the $27 deals on the Fallout board game and Betrayal at House on the Hill, both at Amazon, sold out quickly.
 But, some of our favorite game deals are hanging on for Cyber Monday, along with a few new additions.

 One of the best-loved card-based modern tabletop games.
 I just ordered this from Amazon via this sale, so hit me up and we'll get a group going.